psyraxaus/Prosim2GSX/memory-bank/progress.md

 3. **GSX Services**
    - ✅ GSXMenuService for menu interaction
    - ✅ GSXAudioService for audio control
+   - ✅ GSXStateManager for flight state management

 ## What's Left to Build

 ### Modularization Implementation

 1. **Phase 3: GSX Services Extraction**
-   - 🔄 Phase 3.3: Implement GSXStateManager
+   - ✅ Phase 3.3: Implement GSXStateManager
-     - 🔜 Create IGSXStateManager interface and implementation
+     - ✅ Created IGSXStateManager interface and implementation
-     - 🔜 Extract state management logic from GsxController
+     - ✅ Extracted state management logic from GsxController
-     - 🔜 Add state transition methods and state query methods
+     - ✅ Added state transition methods and state query methods
-     - 🔜 Add event-based notification for state changes
+     - ✅ Added event-based notification for state changes
+     - ✅ Implemented validation for state transitions
+     - ✅ Updated GsxController to use the new service
+     - ✅ Modified ServiceController to initialize the service
    - 🔜 Phase 3.4: Implement GSXServiceCoordinator
      - 🔜 Create IGSXServiceCoordinator interface and implementation
      - 🔜 Extract service coordination logic from GsxController